anima-wg/brski-cloud/anima-brski-cloud.md

 There may not be an Owner Registrar in all deployment scenarios.

 OEM:
-: Original Equipment Manufacturer
+: Original Equipment Manufacturer.

 Provisional TLS:
-: A mechanism defined in {{BRSKI, Section 5.1}} whereby a Pledge establishes a provisional TLS connection with a Registrar before the Pledge is provisioned with a trust anchor that can be used for verifying the Registrar identity.
+: A mechanism defined in Section 5.1 of {{BRSKI}} whereby a Pledge establishes a provisional TLS connection with a Registrar before the Pledge is provisioned with a trust anchor that can be used for verifying the Registrar identity.

 VAR:
-: Value Added Reseller
+: Value Added Reseller.

 Cloud VAR Registrar:
 : The non-default Registrar that is operated by a value added reseller (VAR).